 The many benefits of gardening – besides, of course, food!

 There are many benefits, both practical and therapeutic to growing your own food.
-Many see it as a way to control the food they eat, without going to a store.
+Many see it as a way to control the food we eat – substituting store-bought food with their own produce.
 But there are also great psychological benefits – something we can all use during times of stress.
-The biggest benefit is often just starting a living thing from scratch and nurturing it to full growth.
-It is very satisfying – even in the Pacific Northwest with a relatively short growing season.
+In addition to the comfort of briefly connecting to a Zen moment, there is immense satisfaction in growing something from scratch to full maturity.

 However you do it, you will be rewarded with your own food and the mental satisfaction of growing and nurturing something living.